 Photography for keeping memory in check

-Food photography is a way to keep track of what we ate since one might be following a diet, preserving our culinary and savory recollections, “saving” our memories, or just maintaining a food diary–like me.
+Food photography is a good way to document and keep track of what we ate.
+One might be following a diet, preserving our culinary and savory recollections, “saving” our memories, or just maintaining a food diary–like me.
 Regardless of what your food photography intentions are, if you are taking the time to photograph, might as well take beautiful photos.
 Right?
 Here are some tips for taking fantastic photos and wowing your friends and family.

 For some, we shoot photos to share with family and friends food pictures of a beautiful dinner at home, at a restaurant or friend’s home.
 We share via blogs, social media, emails, etc.